jasonm/backbone_sync-rails/README.md

     //= require backbone_sync-rails/rails_faye_subscriber
     ```

-    (Until I rewrite it, one of 'em uses coffeescript, so you'll need that.)

 4. Open a connection to Faye from your clients, somewhere on your page (in the layout?):

     ```eruby